Tracing Networks of Knowledge in the Digital Age: Large-scale data repositories

 Other repositories that allow for the analysis of networks of knowledge include online literary repositories, such as for example Gutenberg~\citep{gutenbergproject}.
 The analysis of the networks emerging in the literature have been a theme of the work of Moretti among the others~\citep{moretti2005graphs}.
 Indeed, one possibility is to try to extract names of geographic locations as discussed above for Wikipedia from text in order to reconstruct how literary works are mapped in the geographic space, in order to understand how the fictional worlds are related to the real ones.

 Another interesting example is the tracing of influence through citation networks~\citep{bilke2001topological}.
-These can be traced both over time and space and they provide a way for mapping out collaborations among individuals in different countries in a very detailed way considering both exchange information across disciplines~\citep{porter2009science} and in specific communities~\citep{lehmann2003citation}.
+These can be traced over both time and space and they provide a way for mapping out collaborations among individuals in different countries in a very detailed way considering exchange information across disciplines~\citep{porter2009science,sinatra2016quantifying} and in specific communities~\citep{lehmann2003citation}.
+An entire new academic discipline, usually referred to as ``science of science"~\citep{fortunato2018science}, focussing on understanding the dynamics of scientific collaboration and exchange of ideas is emerging.